How Do I Compare Dental Insurance Plans?

 How Much Does it Cost?

 After you meet your deductible, you may be responsible for a portion of your bill in the form of a copayment or coinsurance for each treatment.
-For example, if you have a $35 for any dental work, you will have to pay $35 every time you have anything done by the dentist.
+For example, if you have a 20% co-pay for any dental work, you will have to pay 20% of the bill every time you have anything done by the dentist.
 Be sure to account for all of your out-of-pocket costs, including the premium, deductible and co-insurance/copayments.

 What is the Maximum Amount the Plan Pays for Each Covered Service?

-If you're still unsure about which plan is right for you, contact a customer service agent for additional information and to get a dental insurance quote.
+Still unsure about which plan is right for you?
+An insurance broker can help you make sense of the available options.
+Contact one of our customer service agents for additional information, and to get a no-obligation dental insurance quote.